American Civil War: Eastern theater

-The Eastern theater refers to the military operations east of the Appalachian Mountains, including Virginia, West Virginia, Maryland, and Pennsylvania, the District of Columbia, and the coastal fortifications and seaports of North Carolina.
+The eastern theater refers to the military operations east of the Appalachian Mountains, including Virginia, West Virginia, Maryland, and Pennsylvania, the District of Columbia, and the coastal fortifications and seaports of North Carolina.

 Background

 Army of the Potomac

 Maj.
-Gen. George B. McClellan took command of the Union Army of the Potomac on July 26, 1861, and the war began in earnest in 1862.
+Gen. George B. McClellan took command of the Union Army of the Potomac on July 26, 1861.
 The 1862 Union strategy called for simultaneous advances along four axes: